Public Records & Services in Covelo

 Economy & Demographics

 Covelo's economy has traditionally been based on agriculture and timber production, with local farms and ranches playing a significant role in the community's economy.
 In recent years, however, the city has begun to explore new avenues for economic development, including eco-tourism and small business growth.
-Major employers in the Covelo area include the Round Valley Unified School District, local government agencies, and a variety of small businesses serving the needs of People.
+Major employers in the Covelo area include the Round Valley Unified School District, local government agencies, and a variety of small businesses serving the needs of residents.

 Elections & Voter Records